google/cel-spec/doc/langdef.md

 Note: List comprehensions (.exists, .all, etc) introduce new scopes that add variables as simple identifiers.
 When resolving a name in the body of a comprehension, the name is first compared against the variables declared by the comprehension.
-If there is a match, that interpretation is chosen.
+If there is a match, the name resolves to that variable.
 If not, the name is resolved against parent scopes until a match is found or the global scope is searched.
-For example, in `[1].exists(x, x == 1)`, the interpretation that `x` is the iterator variable is chosen over any alternative.
+For example, in `[1].exists(x, x == 1)`, `x` is a local variable which shadows any identifier with the same simple name in ancestor scopes.

 ## Values